-The role and importance of data science in the enterprise landscape and how it powers business value have also now been established.
+The role and importance of data science in the enterprise landscape and how it powers business value has also now been established.
 While we might assume that Blockchain and data science are mutually exclusive, with each having its separate path and use cases, this would be a little off the mark.

 So how do these technologies complement each other?

 Blockchain essentially is a distributed, decentralized digital ledger that records every transaction and serves as a digital record of transactions.
-It employs a decentralized database managed by computers to a peer-to-peer (P2P) network.
+It employs a decentralized database managed by computers to a peer to peer (P2P) network.

 Owing to the decentralized nature, there is no one single authority that makes the database transactions free of manipulations and ensures that the transactions taking place in this ledger are tamper-proof.
 Altering one block means changing all the following blocks making sure that nothing, no change, goes unnoticed.

 The blocks in the Blockchain are versatile and can hold different kinds of information in a transparent, decentralized, and tamper-proof manner.